SanjaySunil/SanjaySunil/README.md

 ### Globium Designs

-In addition to my individual projects, I am part of [Globium Designs](https://globiumdesigns.com), a creative agency that helps bring digital ideas to life.
+In addition to my individual projects, I am the Co-Founder of [Globium Designs](https://globiumdesigns.com), a creative agency that helps bring digital ideas to life.
 We specialize in bespoke web development, branding, and digital marketing, working with global brands to create innovative, impactful solutions.

 ## Get in Touch